GenesisFR/DS1TroubleshootingGuide/README.md

 I won't be held responsible if you mess up your game or saved game after using one of these fixes.
 You do it at your own risk!

 You're not allowed to put this document in raw form anywhere, out of respect (it took me 2 years to compile it).
-Just share the PasteBin link or redirect users to one of the threads below.
+Just share the GitHub link or redirect users to one of the threads below:

-If you want to leave comments and feedback:

 - https://steamcommunity.com/app/39190/discussions/0/1813170373233918779
 - https://www.reddit.com/r/DungeonSiege/comments/bbsz6g/comprehensive_document_about_ds1